(photo by Shane Johns – www.shanejohns.com)

 I was born and raised in south east London and currently live in Essex under extreme duress.
 When I’m not making things up I enjoy reading, travelling, watching wrestling, playing video games, collecting tattoos, dyeing my hair strange colours and making up nicknames for my cats.

-l-r: needy boy, idiot boy, fat boy
+l-r: needy boy, stupid boy, fat boy

 Site header image credit: Freaktography @ Flickr